When You're Through Thinking, Say Yes: Background and recording

 In July 2010, rumours surfaced that Yellowcard, who had been on a two-year hiatus, would be reforming.
 In August, Yellowcard announced they would be returning from their hiatus and would be working on a new album for independent label Hopeless Records.
 Following the band's reformation, they immediately began working on their new album.
 Ryan Key, who had previously been in a small project with Reeve Oliver vocalist/guitarist Sean O'Donnell (who was chosen as Pete Mosely's replacement after he declined to return) called "Big If", confirmed that some of Big If's songs were going to be reworked by Yellowcard and included on the new album.

 Sessions for When You're Through Thinking, Say Yes were held at Sunset Sound and The Casita, both in Hollywood, California, in October and November 2010, with producer Neal Avron.
-He handled recording with engineer and Pro Tools operator Erich Talaba; they were assisted by Morgan Strattton at Sunset.
-Avron mixed the recordings at Paramount Recording Studios in Holly, with assistance from Nicolas Fournier.
+He handled recording with engineer and Pro Tools operator Erich Talaba; they were assisted by Morgan Stratton at Sunset.
+Avron mixed the recordings at Paramount Recording Studios in Hollywood, with assistance from Nicolas Fournier.
 Ted Jensen mastered the album at Sterling Sound.
 While in the studio, they released a number of video updates.
 Some of the studio updates were shown originally on Rock Sound magazine's website.